Samuel Li Math and Science Tuition learning blog — Yishun, Singapore

 What to do after a bad paper

 If you want help sorting patterns and building a personal checklist, feel free to contact me for 1-to-1 Math tuition (online or in Yishun).
-We can turn "careless" into a list of fixable actions and that is when marks really improve.
+We can turn "careless" into a list of fixable actions — and that is when marks really move.

 All the best for your next paper. :)